-Many credit unions were disappointed when the NCUA’s field of membership modernization in December of 2016 was rolled back in the courts in March of 2018.
-The $616.6 million Merrimack Valley Federal Credit Union decided it would head for greener pastures with a Massachusetts state charter instead.
+Many credit unions were disappointed when the NCUA's field of membership modernization in December of 2016 was rolled back in the courts in March of 2018.
+The $616.6 million Merrimack Valley Federal Credit Union decided it would head for greener pastures and covert to a Massachusetts state charter.

 Merrimack Valley Credit Union President/CEO Peter Matthews said in a YouTube video distributed to members, “It is the opinion of the board and management here at the credit union that the Massachusetts state charter is the best way to go in the future.
 It’s the best way to sustained growth and to serve more members affordable services.”
 He was unavailable for comment at the time of this writing, but we’ll be following up later with him.

 The reason Matthews is so busy is because the credit union immediately went on to hold a merger vote later this month to merge in $382.2 million Bridgewater Credit Union, according to a Merrimack Valley CU spokesperson.
 Bridgewater members already voted in favor of the merger in March, as reported by Credit Union Times.
 Bridgewater CU President/CEO John J. Howard will continue as CEO of the merged credit union, and Matthews will retire after the consolidation is completed.

 Merrimack Valley CU’s field of membership under federal regulations reaches approximately 750,000 people, Matthews said in the video for members about the conversion to state charter, while some other state charters were permitted up to nearly 6 million potential members, which NCUA’s field of membership requirements could not allow.
 The members approved the conversion at a special meeting on Sept.
 24, with 1,787 members voting in favor and 566 against.
 All that’s left is regulatory approval.